Modeling Data Movement Performance on Heterogeneous Architectures: Introduction

 The remainder of the paper is outlined as follows.
 Section~\ref{section:background} discusses background information, describing heterogeneous architectures and standard performance models.
-Section~\ref{section:benckmarkgpu} profiles the various paths of inter-GPU data movement on Summit and presents performance modeling results for these various paths.
-Data movement optimizations that utilize all CPU processes per node are presented in Section~\ref{section:benchmarknode} while Section~\ref{section:benchmarkmult} analyzes the benefits of these optimizations when there are multiple messages sent from each GPU\@.
-Case studies for the \texttt{MPI\_Alltoall}, \texttt{MPI\_Alltoallv}, and \texttt{MPI\_Allreduce} are presented in Section~\ref{section:casestudy}.
+Section~\ref{section:benckmarkgpu} profiles the various paths of inter-GPU data movement on Summit and Lassen and presents performance modeling results for these various paths.
+Data movement optimizations that utilize all available CPU cores per node are presented in Section~\ref{section:benchmarknode} while Section~\ref{section:benchmarkmult} analyzes the benefits of these optimizations when multiple messages are sent from each GPU\@.
+Case studies for the \texttt{MPI\_Alltoall} and \texttt{MPI\_Alltoallv} are presented in Section~\ref{section:casestudy}.
 Finally, Section~\ref{section:conclusion} presents concluding remarks and future directions.